Active-matter isomorphs in the size-polydisperse Ornstein-Uhlenbeck Lennard-Jones model: Introduction

 This paper studies the size-polydisperse AOUP Lennard-Jones (LJ) model.
 We recently demonstrated the existence of lines of approximately invariant structure and dynamics in the phase diagram of a binary LJ AOUP model; such lines are referred to as ``active-matter isomorphs'' \cite{IV,saw23a,saw23b}.
-Inspired by the fact that the introduction of polydispersity into ordinary ``passive'' Newtonian models does not affect the existence of isomorphs \cite{ing21}, the present paper investigates whether the existence of isomorphs also survives the introduction of polydispersity into the AOUP model.
-Note that, besides conceptually simplifying the AOUP phase diagram, the existence of isomorphs makes it possible to quickly establish an overview of it because only one point on each isomorph needs to be simulated.
+Inspired by the fact that the introduction of polydispersity into ordinary (passive) Newtonian models does not affect the existence of isomorphs \cite{ing21}, the present paper investigates whether the existence of isomorphs also survives the introduction of polydispersity into the AOUP model.
+This is worthwhile to investigate since the existence of isomorphs makes it possible to quickly establish an overview of the phase diagram because only a single point on each isomorph needs to be simulated.